JosuaCarl/WorkTimekeepingTable/README.md

 The table will automatically calculate the number of working hours and give you an estimate on how far your got along the month already.

+**Note:** The table is useable with OpenSource Software, such as OnlyOffice or LibreOffice.
+The tracking of progress may however be incorrect due to the `MAX` function not working.

 ## ❗ Attention ❗
 - **Make sure to not load your working hours onto Github into a public repository!**
 - The purpose of this table is to enable you to track your own time.
 It is not guaranteed to be accepted by employers.